gunjanbaid/easy-course-webpage/README.md

 ## About

-This template was designed as an easy method of creating and maintaining a course website.
+This template is designed to be an easy method of creating and maintaining a course website.
 You can view the site [here](https://gunjanbaid.github.io/easy-course-webpage/).
 There is also an approximate screenshot attached below, in case the site is rendering weirdly on some browsers.

 ## How to use this template for your course website: